 Many people in Corsica also understand it well enough to carry out a conversation (actually, some linguists consider the Corsican language to be a dialect of Italian).

-Italian is also used in some areas of Bosnia, Romania, Albania and the UK.
+Italian is also used in some areas of Bosnia, Romania, Albania and the United Kingdom.

-Outside of Europe, there are many expatriates and immigrants who brought the Italian language to North America, South America and Australia.
+Outside of Europe, there are many expatriates and immigrants who brought the Italian language to North America, South America (especially Argentina) and Australia.